brandur/sorg/content/drafts/sortsupport-inet.md

   exactly one address: `1.2.3.4`. `/128` would work similarly for IPv6.

 * `1.2.3.0/24` specifies a 24-bit netmask.
-It targets the
+It identifies
-  network at `1.2.3.*`.
+  the network at `1.2.3.*`.
 The last byte may be anywhere in the range of 0 to 255.

 * Similarly, `1.0.0.0/8` specifies an 8-bit netmask.
 It
-  targets the much larger possible network at `1.*`.
+  identifies the much larger possible network at `1.*`.

 We'll establish the following common vocabulary for each component of an address (and take for example the value